PipeWire/pipewire/README.md

 `pw-dot` can dump a graph of the pipeline, check out the help for how to do this.

+`pw-top` monitors the real-time status of the graph.
+This is handy to find out what clients are running and how much DSP resources they use.

+`pw-dump` dumps the state of the PipeWire daemon in JSON format.
+This can be used to find out the properties and parameters of the objects in the PipeWire daemon.

 There is a more complicated tool to inspect the state of the server with `pw-cli`.
 This tools can be used interactively or it can execute